 What Is Brand Positioning?

-The brand positioning definition is, essentially, how a brand differs from its competitors.
+The brand positioning definition is, essentially, how a company differs from its competitors.
 Brand positioning describes the conceptual place a company takes up in the minds of its consumers, and it’s created by the associations and perceptions people build over time.
 Companies spend a lot of resources tailoring their marketing efforts to affect brand equity and perspection, but the positioning itself is ultimately formed in the minds of their consumers.

 Why Is Brand Positioning Important?

 Brand positioning uses strategies that directly impact brand equity, consumer loyalty, and how willing an audience is to make repeat purchases.
-Additionally, brand positioning makes your company stand out against its competitors and increases the overall value that your brand has in the minds of your audience.
+Additionally, brand positioning makes your company stand out against its competitors and increases the overall value that your business has in the minds of your audience.
 One of the best ways to ensure that your position stays high is to commit your consumer to practice reliability and consistency so you can continuously make purchase decisions easy for the consumer.

 How To Establish Proper Brand Positioning

-Every brand is positioned to some extent, but their positions may not be placed as optimally as they could be.
+Every company is positioned to some extent, but their positions may not be placed as optimally as they could be.
 One way to move the needle of your position is by altering brand touchpoints and keeping a pulse on brand demographics.
 However, understanding the current state of your industry and the competitive landscape are also huge keys to success.
 Luckily, Compass by The Harris Polls provides the research tools necessary for working on brand positioning in a strategic way.
 Find out how by requesting a demo today!

 Evaluate The Current Brand Positioning